What is MoUSO Core Worker Process?

 Now, we know about the actual working also read the multiple side effects of MoUSO running in the background.
 The question that arises is should we disable it?
 If yes it won’t affect the core from the Windows.
 If no then what’s the other way around?

-The MoUSOCoreWorker.exe process handles the updates in the background and disabling them will keep you away from the updates.
+The MoUSOCoreWorker.exe process handles the updates in the background and disabling them will keep you away from the updates and high memory usage by antimalware service executable.
 We have also covered the other ways around fixing its working to keep your Windows up to date without harming its sleep cycle or continuous disruptions.

 First, let’s look at the methods to disable it from ruining your experience, and later we will cover the steps to fix it.